case-contract-testing/contract-case/README.md

   - [ ] Config for location
   - [ ] Combine files for upload (does the broker support multiple contracts between the same two services?)
 - [ ] Read contract file
+  - [ ] Read all files in a location
+  - [ ] Verify contract file
+  - [ ] Error handling when the files don't exist
+  - [ ] Get files from broker
 - [ ] Headers
 - [ ] Random port startup
 - [ ] Crash messages